0xSpaceShard/starknet-hardhat-plugin/www/docs/dev.md

 $ npx ts-node STARKNET_HARDHAT_PLUGIN_PATH/test/general-tests/declare-test/check.ts
 ```

+Using this command will use the starknet-hardhat-example hardhat.config.ts.
+You can make modifications to make it match the config file in the test directory `STARKNET_HARDHAT_PLUGIN_PATH/test/general-tests/declare-test/hardhat.config.ts`

 ### Running tests in dev mode

 To run tests locally with test-dev.
 This is designed to run same tests repeatedly while developing.